 1. Identify the need and decide what action to take.

 2. State what you need and what you’re going to do.

 3. Have a Plan B if the answer you get is no.

 4. Remove yourself before a situation becomes unsafe.

 Healthy boundaries are a powerful way to take care of yourself.
 When you understand that boundaries are about your own choices and how you express them, it feels empowering.
 You begin to trust that you can get your needs met rather than getting other people to change.
 If you hear a no, you can find a healthy alternative.
 Every relationship you have becomes mutually satisfying with boundaries and it’s time to start!

-Join me and get my weekly relationship tips plus access to my private resource library, click the image below to sign up.
+Join me and get my weekly relationship tips plus 20 Things to Do When You’re Angry, 15 Steps to Setting Boundaries, a free email course on anger in my private resource library, click the image below to sign up.